Honoré de Balzac: Early life

 As an infant Balzac was sent to a wet nurse; the following year he was joined by his sister Laure and they spent four years away from home.
-(Although Genevan philosopher Jean-Jacques Rousseau's influential book Émile convinced many mothers of the time to nurse their own children, sending babies to wet nurses was still common among the middle and upper classes.)
+(Although Genevan philosopher Jean-Jacques Rousseau's influential book Émile persuaded many mothers of the time to nurse their own children, sending babies to wet nurses was still common among the middle and upper classes.)
 When the Balzac children returned home, they were kept at a frosty distance from their parents, which affected the author-to-be significantly.
-His 1835 novel Le Lys dans la vallée features a cruel governess named Miss Caroline, modeled after his own caregiver.
+His 1835 novel Le Lys dans la vallée features a cruel governess named Miss Caroline, modelled after his own caregiver.

 At age ten Balzac was sent to the Oratorian grammar school in Vendôme, where he studied for seven years.
-His father, seeking to instill the same hardscrabble work ethic which had gained him the esteem of society, intentionally gave little spending money to the boy.
+His father, seeking to instill the same hardscrabble work ethic that had gained him the esteem of society, intentionally gave little spending money to the boy.
 This made him the object of ridicule among his much wealthier schoolmates.

 Balzac had difficulty adapting to the rote style of learning at the school.
 As a result, he was frequently sent to the "alcove", a punishment cell reserved for disobedient students.
 (The janitor at the school, when asked later if he remembered Honoré, replied: "Remember M. Balzac?
 I should think I do!
 I had the honour of escorting him to the dungeon more than a hundred times!")
 Still, his time alone gave the boy ample freedom to read every book which came his way.

 Balzac worked these scenes from his boyhood—as he did many aspects of his life and the lives of those around him—into La Comédie humaine.
 His time at Vendôme is reflected in Louis Lambert, his 1832 novel about a young boy studying at an Oratorian grammar school at Vendôme.
 The narrator says : "He devoured books of every kind, feeding indiscriminately on religious works, history and literature, philosophy and physics.
 He had told me that he found indescribable delight in reading dictionaries for lack of other books."